PRX/dovetail-marketing-site/_posts/2023-01-03-dovetail-now-supports-web-monetization-podcasting.md

 ## Getting Started for Creators and Audiences

-For creators to get started, they need an online wallet, like an [Uphold](https://webmonetization.org/docs/uphold/) account, to receive money via the protocol that handles micropayments (i.e., [Interledger](https://interledger.org/developer-tools/get-started/overview/)).
+For creators to get started, they need an online wallet, like an [Uphold](https://webmonetization.org/docs/uphold/) account, to receive money via the protocol that handles micropayments (i.e. [Interledger](https://interledger.org/developer-tools/get-started/overview/)).

 With a wallet, they get a public address for receiving payments, something like the `@First-Lastname` addresses Venmo and similar (proprietary) services provide.
 Public addresses for Web Monetization are called [Payment Pointer](https://webmonetization.org/docs/ilp-wallets/#payment-pointers), and look something like `$ilp.uphold.com/ABC3DefGHijk`.